 Theses are reviewed electronically only during regular office hours, 8:30 a.m. to 3:30 p.m.
 Monday to Friday.

-It is your responsibility to submit your thesis for review well in advance of deadlines (3 - 5 days is recommended) in order to allow yourself time to make changes if necessary.
+It is your responsibility to submit your thesis for review well in advance of deadlines in order to allow yourself time to make changes if necessary.
+Please allow a minimum of five business days for a response after you submit for pre-review.

 Important: It is your responsibility to proofread your thesis carefully.
 The thesis team checks theses to ensure they meet the formatting requirements, focusing on the preliminary pages.
 If staff notice egregious mistakes elsewhere in a thesis they may require them to be corrected in the interest of ensuring a professional presentation of the work.